ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-partner-onboarding-steps.md

 To get started, you'll provide our team with:

-- **An Ethereum Goerli testnet wallet address** (that you currently own and control) you'll use to manage your Art Blocks Engine smart contracts.
+- An Ethereum wallet address (that you currently own and control) you'll use to manage your Art Blocks Engine smart contracts
-- The **name** you’ll use for tokens from your contract (e.g., for Art Blocks, it is "Art Blocks")
+- The name you’ll use for tokens from your contract (e.g., for Art Blocks, it is "Art Blocks")
-- The **ticker symbol** you’ll use for tokens from your contract (e.g., for Art Blocks, it is "BLOCKS")
+- The ticker symbol you’ll use for tokens from your contract (e.g., for Art Blocks, it is "BLOCKS")
-- **Type of deployment**: Only on-chain Engine or Flex Engine
+- Deployment Type: V3 Engine or V3 Engine Flex
-- **Mint mechanic** you'd like to use for the first drop: Fixed-price ETH (standard) or an exponential automated descending Dutch auction (some added complexity)
+- [Minter Type](https://github.com/ArtBlocks/artblocks-contracts/blob/main/MINTER_SUITE.md#minter-suite-documentation): flat price eth only, set price custom erc20, merkle tree allowlist, holder-gated, linear DA, exponential DA, and exponential DA with settlement
+- Starting project ID # (>=0):
+- Set autoApproveArtistSplitProposals: true or false

+Regarding "autoApproveArtistSplitProposals" - It needs to be set at deployment and cannot be changed later.

+tldr - if true, artist royalty wallet changes are auto-approved.
+If false, the contract admin will need to approve the artist's royalty wallet changes.
+This is an added check to ensure your artists aren't changing royalty wallets to a random address, which could complicate accounting/ OFAC compliance.

-Note: We cannot deploy your contract until you provide the above information. **The name and symbol tied to your contract cannot change once it’s set.**_
+Note: We cannot deploy your contract until you provide the above information. **The name and symbol tied to your contract cannot change once it’s deployed.**_

 [!badge Timeline: 1-2 days]